SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.ListExtensions.md

 | [PropertyBagContainsKey(List, String)](Microsoft.SharePoint.Client.ListExtensions.1fcb2c8b.md) | Checks if the given property bag entry exists
 | [ReIndexList(List)](Microsoft.SharePoint.Client.ListExtensions.9d2ca161.md) | Queues a list for a full crawl the next incremental crawl
 | [RemoveContentTypeByName(List, String)](Microsoft.SharePoint.Client.ListExtensions.8e0c93ca.md) | Removes a content type from a list/library by name
+| [RemoveWebhookSubscription(List, String, String)](Microsoft.SharePoint.Client.ListExtensions.e742f4.md) | Remove a Webhook subscription from the list Note: If the access token is not specified, it will cost a dummy request to retrieve it
+| [RemoveWebhookSubscription(List, Guid, String)](Microsoft.SharePoint.Client.ListExtensions.bafc4d30.md) | Remove a Webhook subscription from the list Note: If the access token is not specified, it will cost a dummy request to retrieve it
+| [RemoveWebhookSubscription(List, WebhookSubscription, String)](Microsoft.SharePoint.Client.ListExtensions.12620e16.md) | Remove a Webhook subscription from the list Note: If the access token is not specified, it will cost a dummy request to retrieve it
 | [SetDefaultColumnValues(List, IEnumerable&lt;IDefaultColumnValue&gt;)](Microsoft.SharePoint.Client.ListExtensions.4bb08d61.md) | Sets default values for column values.In order to for instance set the default Enterprise Metadata keyword field to a term, add the enterprise metadata keyword to a library (internal name "TaxKeyword")Column values are defined by the DefaultColumnValue class that has 3 properties:RelativeFolderPath : / to set a default value for the root of the document library, or /foldername to specify a subfolderFieldInternalName : The name of the field to set.
 For instance "TaxKeyword" to set the Enterprise Metadata fieldTerms : A collection of Taxonomy terms to setSupported column types: Metadata, Text, Choice, MultiChoice, People, Boolean, DateTime, Number, Currency
 | [SetJSLinkCustomizations(List, PageType, String)](Microsoft.SharePoint.Client.ListExtensions.2f8c0ee3.md) | Sets JS link customization for a list form
 | [SetJSLinkCustomizations(List, String, String)](Microsoft.SharePoint.Client.ListExtensions.81a6f21d.md) | Sets JS link customization for a list view page